michaelpatrickpurcell/castle-of-magic/README.md

 Recently, however, three rival factions of wizards have discovered how to corrupt the shrines and use their power to control the countries in which they are located.
 As a result, the spell that binds the Monster has begun to falter.

-So, wizards from the three factions have come together to harness the power of the shrines and try to banish the monster once and for all.
+Now, wizards from the three factions have come together to harness the power of the shrines and try to banish the monster once and for all.
-If they succeed, their faction may be able to seize control.
+If they succeed, their faction may be able to seize control of the kingdom.
-If they fail, they risk being devoured by the Monster or even releasing the Monster to rampage across the countryside.
+If they fail, they risk being devoured by the Monster as it rampages.

 ## Components
 - 54 Cards:
-   - 27 Tableau Cards
+   - 27 Shrine Cards
    - 10 Character Cards
       - 9 Basic Character Cards
       <!-- - 3 Cultist Cards -->